-Financial liabilities at amortized cost include Losses and claims payable (Note 9), Due to ceding companies and reinsurers (Note 5), Funds held for reinsurers (Note 5), and Accounts payable and other financial liabilities (Note 10) (other than liabilities covered by other accounting standards, such as retirement benefit liability and income tax and other payables to government agencies).
+The Branch classifies its financial liabilities at amortized cost.
+This includes losses and claims payable (Note 9), due to ceding companies and reinsurers (Note 5), funds held for reinsurers (Note 5), and accounts payable and other financial liabilities (Note 10) (other than liabilities covered by other accounting standards, such as retirement benefit liability and income tax and other payables to government agencies).